Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### lastIndexOf

-Examples: returns the last index at which a given element can be found in the array, or -1 if it is not present
+Returns the last index at which a given element can be found in the array, or -1 if it is not present.
+Can be used on strings.

+Examples:
 ```js
 // syntax
 lastIndexOf(searchElement)